The Return

 "One third."
 Eve had

-already cut the liver and handed the smaller piece to the redhead.
+already cut the liver and handed the smaller piece.

 "Oh alright," Ranma